Challenges in Statistically Rejecting the Perfect Competition Hypothesis Using Imperfect Competition Data: Introduction

-Recent literature on conduct parameter estimation and test in homogenous goods markets like an electricity generation industry follows \cite{genesove1998testing} and proceeds with a comparison of estimated conduct parameters with directly measured ones through price-cost markups recovered from observed prices and marginal costs data. \cite{wolfram1999measuring} studies the British electricity industry using 25,639 samples and finds that the directly measured conduct parameter is about 0.05 and the estimated conduct parameter is 0.01.
-So, the author cannot reject the null hypothesis of perfect competition. \cite{kim2006biases} study California electricity markets using 21,104 samples and find that Bresnahan's technique overstates marginal costs on average and is likely to reject the null hypothesis of perfect competition. \cite{puller2007pricing} uses 163 to 573 samples and cannot reject the null hypothesis of Cournot competition for the same industry.
-The robustness of the data and methodology has been extensively tested in previous studies focusing on market power in the California electricity market (for example, \cite{borenstein2002measuring}, \cite{wolak2003measuring}, and \cite{orea2018estimating}).
+Researchers estimate and test structural models to understand firm conduct in both homogeneous and differentiated goods markets \citep{bresnahan1982oligopoly,nevoIdentificationOligopolySolution1998, magnolfi2022comparison, duarte2023testing}.
+This paper focuses on homogeneous goods markets and testing based on the conduct parameter model.
+As noted by several papers \citep{genesove1998testing, steen1999testing, shaffer1993test}, a well-known issue in testing is that the null hypothesis of perfect competition cannot be rejected when the researcher uses imperfect competition data.
+Table \ref{tab:conduct_parameter_testing_literature} includes the papers that face the problem.
+Although the problem is widely applied, there is a notable lack of formal proof explaining the problem.
+This gap in the literature hinders our ability to fully understand the aforementioned comparisons.

-While popular, there is a lack of formal Monte Carlo simulations for a conduct parameter test.
-The lack prevents us from understanding the above comparison properly.
-Accordingly, we investigate the finite sample performance of the conduct parameter test in homogeneous goods markets.
-We analyze statistical power by varying the number of markets, firms, and strength of demand rotation instruments under the null hypothesis of perfect competition.
+In response, we provide a theoretical explanation for the problem.
+Subsequently, we construct optimal instruments that make it possible for us to simulate the best scenario in which researchers can obtain the most efficient moment conditions.
+Finally, we investigate the finite sample performance of the conduct parameter test in homogeneous goods markets.
+We analyze statistical power by varying the number of markets, the number of firms, and the strength of demand rotation instruments, all under the null hypothesis of perfect competition.

-Our findings indicate that statistical power increases with more markets, a larger conduct parameter, and stronger demand rotation instruments.
-However, even with a moderate number of markets (e.g., 1000) and five firms, we cannot achieve an 80\% rejection frequency ($1-\beta=0.8$, where $\beta$ represents the probability of a Type II error), irrespective of instrument strength and the use of optimal instruments.
-While optimal instruments enhance rejection probability in large samples, they do not alter the core findings.
-This highlights the challenge of testing perfect competition, as recognized by \cite{genesove1998testing}, \cite{steen1999testing}, and \cite{shaffer1993test}, primarily stemming from the limited number of markets rather than methodological flaws.
+Our simulation results indicate that statistical power increases with a greater number of markets, a larger conduct parameter, and stronger demand rotation instruments.
+However, even with a moderate number of markets (e.g., 1000) and five firms, achieving an 80\% rejection frequency ($1-\beta=0.8$, where $\beta$ denotes the probability of a Type II error) remains elusive, regardless of instrument strength or the use of optimal instruments.
+While optimal instruments improve rejection probability in large samples, they do not alter the fundamental findings.